brevzin/cpp_proposals/md/deducing-this.md

 D d;
 d.do_stuff();  // invokes B::do_stuff<B&>, not B::do_stuff<D&>
 ```

-Within these member functions, the keyword `this` will be used as a reference, not as a pointer.
-While inconsistent with usage in normal member functions, it is more consistent with its declaration as a parameter of reference type and its ability to be deduced as a forwarding reference.
-This difference will be a signal to users that this is a different kind of member function, additionally obviating any questions about checking against `nullptr`.

 Accessing members would be done via `this.mem` and not `this->mem`.
 There is no implicit `this` object, since we now have an *explicit* instance parameter, so all member access must be qualified: